waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_0.md

 This class prescribes the relationship between the Link table in the database  and this Ruby application.
 We'll see how it can be used in a minute.

-If you run your tests now, you should encounter the following failure:
+Running our tests now should kick up the following error:
 ```
 Failures: